 7) Consider that display sizes are different

-When laying out a digital design, make sure you are designing for desktop and mobile devices.
-You can view any website on your desktop as a different device (Android, iPhone, tablet, etc) by right clicking on the site and going to inspect – toggle device toolbar.
+When laying out a digital design, make sure you are designing for both desktop and mobile devices.
+You can view any website on your desktop as a different device (Android, iPhone, tablet, etc.) by right clicking on the site and going to inspect – toggle device toolbar.

 8) Ensure that non-text content has an ALT Text tag for accessibility

 Any image or non-text content on your website should have embedded/alternative text.
 Alternative text lets those who are impaired click on the content and have an assistive device read to them what it is.
 Make sure it is descriptive, relevant, and functional.

 9) Make sure that your navigations and buttons are easily distinguished between other content

 Your navigation bar should be in an order that makes sense to users navigating with the keyboard shortcuts and divided from the rest of the website – usually at the top of the screen.
 Any type of interactive or linked buttons should be large enough to read and larger than other text on the page.

 Source: AccessAbility 2: A Practical Handbook on Accessible Graphic Design; Revised + Supersized Second Edition